 Marina acted as a mentor for the University of Warwick as well as the Global Thinkers Forum.
-Marina is a qualified Chartered Accountant and member of the Institute of Chartered Accountants in England and Wales.
+Marina is a qualified chartered accountant and member of the Institute of Chartered Accountants in England and Wales.
 She completed a Technology Entrepreneurship course at Harvard.
 She also studied FinTech at the University of Oxford Said Business School, during which she developed a FinTech innovation idea aiming at fundraising for people impacted by natural disasters.
 Marina studied Investment Management at the London Business School and has an MSc in Economics & Finance from Warwick Business School.
-She is a Warwick University Ambassador and an Executive Member of the Warwick Business School Finance Network, organizing Finance related speaker series events at The Shard.
-In the past, Marina also sat at the University of Warwick 'Audit & Risk' Committee.
-Marina is an Executive Board member of the 'Hellenic Centre' in London.
-She also sits at the 'Hellenic Bankers Association' Committees and drove the 'HBA Student Award', given to a Greek/ Cypriot student.
-She acts as a guest speaker at conferences globally specializing in subjects such as leadership and innovation as well as Front Office supervision and conduct risk.
+She is a Warwick University Ambassador and an Executive Member of the Warwick Finance Professional Network, organizing Finance related speaker series events at The Shard.
+In the past, Marina was a member of the University of Warwick 'Audit & Risk' Committee.
+She acted as a visiting presenter at Exec MBA courses covering conduct risk and innovation as well as a guest speaker specializing in subjects such as leadership and FinTechat conferences globally.

 She is a multiple award-winning photographer and exhibited globally in London, New York, France, Holland and Spain.
 In 2018, her work was included in the Biennale of 'Fine Art & Photography' in Barcelona.
 Marina published five photography books and proceeds were donated to children hospices in London.